 All skin cancers, not least melanomas, can be identified at a much earlier stage, whilst they still appear quite normal.
 This dramatically reduces the risk of missing a cancer, or presenting with a late, harder to treat melanoma.

-Alongside computer controlled body imaging, our clinics offer reflectance confocal microscopy to look beneath your skin and electrical impedence spectroscopy to analyse subtle, unseen changes in your skin.
+Alongside computer controlled body imaging, clinics can offer reflectance confocal microscopy to look beneath your skin and electrical impedance spectroscopy to analyse subtle, unseen changes in your skin.

 Full Spectrum Care